Powerlearnproject/se-day1-assignment-Samuelbundi/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-Software engineering is the process of designing, developing, testing, and maintaining software in a systematic, organized way.
+Software engineering:is the process of designing, developing, testing, and maintaining software in a systematic, organized way.
 Efficiency: Good software engineering practices save time and resources.
 Instead of fixing problems repeatedly, engineers build software in a way that makes it easier to manage and update.

 Identify and describe at least three key milestones in the evolution of software engineering.